-The MPP is a risk-based assessment approach to identify priority mills for deeper engagement.
-This involves the process of analysing geospatial and non-spatial parameters to identify potential sustainability risks associated with supplying mills.
+The MPP is the initial phase for a risk-based assessment of our suppliers to identify priority mills for deeper engagement.
+Adopted from Earthworm, this assessment involves the process of analysing geospatial and non-spatial parameters to identify potential sustainability risks associated with supplying mills.

 Geospatial parameters identify sustainability risks including fire hotspots, forested areas, reserve areas, peatlands and other environmental risks within a 50 km radius of a supplying mill.